shapeshifter/shapeshifter-specification/docs/general-description/validate-phase.md

 7. The AGRs receive the flexibility orders which result in the actual procurement of flexibility by the DSO.
 8. AGRs provide an (updated) D-prognosis, incorporating the ordered flexibility.
 This step only applies when D-prognoses are used as baseline methodology.

+[^8]: Either by decreasing energy use, increasing local generation, or time-shifting load.

 When trading via a market platform AGRs typically offer their flexibility without an underlying request (unsolicited flex offers) and the DSO selects appropriate offers.
 Steps 1 and 2 are not applicable in this situation.